MatchuPitchu/react-summary/11_Redux.md

 };
 ```

-### Async Tasks or side-effect with Action Creator Thunk
+### Async Tasks or side-effect with Action Creator Thunk VERSION 1

 - `thunk` is a function that delays an action until later
   - in other words: an action creator fn that does NOT return the action itself but another fn which eventually returns the action